-On a smoothed asset basis, the investment gains and losses (gold bars) from 2013 to 2022 reflect investment losses in every year between 2013 through 2022, with the exception of an investment gain in 2021.
-Over the ten-year period, investment gains and losses, have added approximately \$144.6 million to the UAL.
+On a smoothed asset basis, the investment gains and losses (gold bars) from 2014 to 2023 reflect investment losses in every year between 2014 through 2023, with the exception of an investment gain in 2021.
+Over the ten-year period, investment gains and losses have added approximately \$129.6 million to the UAL.

-On the liability side (gray bars), the System has experienced offsetting gains and losses, increasing the UAL by approximately \$2.6 million over the ten-year period.
+On the liability side (gray bars), the System has experienced gains and losses, increasing the UAL by approximately \$45.7 million over the ten-year period.

-Assumption and method changes (purple bars) have increased the UAL by approximately \$82.6 million over the ten-year period.
-The significant assumption changes have demographic changes from the experience studies in 2016, and 2019.
-It is important to note that investment return changes reflect a downward revision to the estimate of future investment earnings, and ultimately costs will be determined by actual investment earnings.
-We are continuing to see investment consultants reduce their capital market assumptions with the continued low-interest rate environment.
+Assumption and method changes (purple bars) have increased the UAL by approximately \$90.7 million over the ten-year period.
+The significant assumption changes have demographic changes from the experience studies in 2016, 2019 and 2023.